-In 1974, the department became a school but remained within the College of Arts and Sciences.
+In 1974, the department became a school, but remained within the College of Arts and Sciences.
 The school became systemwide in 1982, responsible for the coordination of journalism education on all eight campuses.
 Gray became dean and helped establish the undergraduate major on the Indianapolis campus, IUPUI.
 Under the leadership of Associate Dean James Brown at IUPUI, the school took over the administration of The Sagamore, the campus newspaper, and appointed its first publisher in 1985.

 After the death of Gray in 1984, Trevor R. Brown became interim dean and was named dean the next year.
 In 1989, the school separated from the College of Arts and Sciences, becoming one of seven (with the addition of Informatics in 2001) independent academic schools on the Bloomington campus.
 Since 1990, students on both the Bloomington and Indianapolis campuses enroll in the Bachelor of Arts in Journalism (B.A.J.) program.
+Following Trevor Brown's retirement in 2005, Bradley Hamm was appointed dean.